gblokland/xnat/README.md

 # xnat
-This script is to download MRI data from the XNAT repository
+This code can be used to download MRI data from the XNAT repository.